MaxHReinhardt/ArchitecturalStyleClassification/README.md

 3. Create a folder "data" within the repository and move the unpacked downloaded dataset directory into that folder
 4. Run src/data_management.py to split the dataset and create annotation files

-Follow these steps to run the tests (locally):
+After preparing the data, follow these steps to run the tests (locally):
-1. For efficient testing, it is recommended to create two files "data/dataset/train_annotation_tiny.csv" and "data/dataset/train_annotation_tiny.csv" by duplicating the corresponding annotation files and deleting most rows, such that tests can be performed on small example datasets
+1. For efficient testing, it is recommended to create two files "data/dataset/train_annotation_tiny.csv" and "data/dataset/validation_annotation_tiny.csv" by duplicating the corresponding annotation files and deleting most rows, such that tests can be performed on small example datasets
 2. Install the requirements from requirements.txt
 3. Run the tests in tests/tests.py (depending on local configurations, one has to adjust the file paths)

-Follow these steps to explore different model and training configurations (in colab):
+After preparing the data, follow these steps to explore different model and training configurations (in colab):
 1. Zip the data folder and upload it to Google Drive
 2. Open colab_execution/experiment_compare_model_hyperparameters.ipynb or
 colab_execution/experiment_compare_training_hyperparameters.ipynb from GitHub in Colab